Currently valid general orders / ordinances

-There is a general ban on the sale of alcoholic beverages between 10 p.m. and 5 a.m., in particular also in petrol stations and mixed establishments of the licensed trade with retail trade.
+There is a general ban on the sale of alcoholic beverages from 10 p.m. to 5 a.m., in particular also in petrol stations and mixed establishments of the licensed trade with retail trade.

-Yes, driving schools can be opened for theoretical instruction and practical training for the driving licence under the following conditions:
+Yes, driving schools and flight schools can be opened for theoretical instruction and practical training for the driving licence under the following conditions:

 - Preparation and maintenance of an adapted infection protection concept in accordance with §5 2nd ThürSARS-CoV-2-IfS-GrundVO,

-- Compliance with the contact restriction in accordance with §3 Para.
+- Compliance with the contact restriction according to §3 Para.
 1 during practical training, with the exception of the practical examination.